opensearch-project/project-website/_posts/2025-01-30-deepseek-integration-rag.md

 The RAG pipeline consists of two main functions:

 * `index_document`: Converts text into embeddings and stores them in OpenSearch.
 * `query_documents`: Performs similarity search using k-NN to find relevant documents.
-In this example, k-NN search returns the 3 most similar documents; you can adjust this number based on your needs.
+In this example, k-NN search returns the three most similar documents; you can adjust this number based on your needs.

 ```python
 # Step 5: Normalize Embeddings for Inner Product